Interior analysis, stretched technique and bubbling geometries: Linearized equation with sources

 Hence (denoting $V=K_{(1)}$),

 This form of linearized equation can also be written as

 This is a generalized Laplace-like equation.
 In the above, we have $ V=K_{(1)},K=K_{(0)}+sK_{(1)}.$

-This equation (\ref{eqn 04}) holds, starting from any smooth quarter BPS geometry with its corresponding Kahler potential denoted $K_{(0)}$, as a reference geometry, then the linearized equation on the reference geometry in the regions outside the enclosure surfaces is (\ref{eqn 04}).
-This is the linearized technique.
+This equation (\ref{eqn 04}) holds, starting from any smooth quarter BPS geometry with its corresponding $K_{(0)}$, as a reference geometry, then the linearized equation on the reference geometry in the regions outside the enclosure surfaces is (\ref{eqn 04}).
+We analyze them in more details in the following sections.